VERNIERELoic/MAXpy_bot/README.md

 ## 1.3 Config file

-at the your of the project, edit the ./config/config.ini file to setup your alerts
+At the your of the project, edit the ./config/config.ini file to setup your alerts

 Section name must be "TRAVEL{travelnum}
 ```ini